Skip to main content

 Powder paradises

-Riksgränsen and Björkliden, Swedish Lapland: Sweden’s northernmost ski resorts promote themselves as one destination with a joint ski pass and free transfer.
-The area receives an enormous amount of snow during autumn and winter, and even if there is a range of slopes to choose from, the off-piste areas are the reason you go here.
-Riksgränsen attracts skiers from all over the world, and if you haven’t tried skiing under the midnight sun yet, it should be on your bucket list.
+Sweden’s northernmost ski resorts are often visited together, with a joint ski pass and free shuttle transfers between the areas.
+The region receives abundant snow during autumn and winter, and although there is a range of prepared slopes to choose from, it’s the extensive off‑piste terrain that is the main draw for many skiers.
+Riksgränsen and Björkliden attract skiers from all over the world, and if you haven’t tried skiing under the Midnight Sun yet, it should be on your bucket list.

 Hammarbybacken, Stockholm